 We all strive to do our part to keep our community safe; but sometimes, injury accidents are beyond our control.

-If you have been injured in a distracted driving accident, contact the Law Offices of Michael Pines today for a free and confidential consultation.
+If you have been injured in a distracted driving accident, contact Pines Salomon Injury Lawyers, APC. today for a free and confidential consultation.
 Our seasoned personal injury attorneys have your best interests at heart, and can help you navigate the daunting world of accident compensation with ease and expert care.